A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 Eliminating the habits that don’t serve you creates room in your life for a host of possibilities.
 The longer you keep doing things that aren’t good for you, the less time you’ll have for things that matter.

-Bad habits affect your health, hamper your productivity and drain you emotionally.
+Bad habits affect your health, hamper your productivity, and drain you emotionally.
 Ditching them is key to your happiness and wellbeing.

 Habit maestro James Clear offers advice on how to break a bad habit and replace it with a good one.
-His book Atomic Habits has some greats tips on how to implement small changes that yield big results.
+His book Atomic Habits has some great tips on how to implement small changes that yield big results.

 Streamlining our habits is only the start.
-If you’re looking for the ultimate guide to personal growth, then Optimize is it.
+If you’re looking for the ultimate guide to personal growth, then Heroic is it.
 Founder Brian Johnson has spent half of the past 25 years giving himself a PhD in optimal living.

 - 600+ PhilosophersNotes distilling some of the best personal growth books out there into 6-page PDFs and 20-min MP3s

-- 1,000+ Optimize +1s to help you Optimize your life in 3-5 minutes a day
+- 1,000+ Optimize +1s to help you improve in 3-5 minutes a day

 From Chaos to Calm (In All Aspects of Your Life)

 Getting into minimalism can be like diving down the proverbial rabbit hole.
-There are many benefits to downsizing, but at the same time it can easily feel overwhelming.
+There are many benefits to downsizing, but at the same time, it can easily feel overwhelming.

-Realising how much room there is for improvement can cause you to stick your head in the sand and do nothing.
+Realizing how much room there is for improvement can cause you to stick your head in the sand and do nothing.

 If you feel like it’s too much, stop and take a deep breath.
+Then…

 Imagine how your life will be in a year from now if you don’t take action.